Code4BBS/THRIVE/README.md

 ```
 The backend server and client server run at ports 3000 and 3001 i.e. http://localhost:3000/ and http://localhost:3001/ respectively.

+**Emails to be used for testing**
+- student@iitbbs.ac.in: User Role
+- student_admin@iitbbs.ac.in :Student User Role
+- teacher@iitbbs.ac.in : Teacher Role
+- college_admin@iitbbs.ac.in :College Admin Role

+  *No passwords are required.*

 ## Features

 The portal majorly consists of two parts: